Green Dot Prepaid Card Review

 A Prepaid Mastercard or Visa With No Credit Check Required

 Green Dot prepaid Mastercard and Visa cards can be a good alternative to credit cards, secured cards, and bank accounts for people who want to avoid a credit check or are unable to open a traditional checking account.
-Green Dot prepaid is one of the most widely used prepaid cards, and while it won't help you build a credit history, it will allow you to conduct business in a society that becomes increasingly dependent on electronic payments.
+Green Dot prepaid is one of the most widely used prepaid cards, and while it won't help you build a credit history, it will allow you to conduct business in a society increasingly dependent on electronic payments.

 Prepaid cards work much like checking account debit cards.
 You must load money onto the card before you can use it for purchases, and since Green Dot cards are branded with a major credit card processing network—your choice of Mastercard or Visa—you can use it almost everywhere credit cards are accepted.
 Because you're spending money you've loaded onto the card rather than accessing a credit line, you don't have to go through a credit check to get approved for a card.